AP source: Pats cut Newton, clearing way for Jones to start

 Newton’s release came hours before NFL teams reduce rosters to 53 players and brings an abrupt end to his stay in New England.
 Newton went 7-8 as the starter in the Patriots’ first season since Tom Brady departed and signed with Tampa Bay.
 New England finished 7-9 for the year.

-“I really appreciate all the love and support during this time, but I must say please don’t feel sorry for me!! #imGOOD,” Newton posted on Instagram Tuesday.
+”I really appreciate all the love and support during this time, but I must say please don’t feel sorry for me!! (hash)imGOOD,” Newton posted on Instagram Tuesday.

 Running back James White said Newton’s departure is example of players never knowing what to expect when roster cuts are made.